amygao9/Spendrs/API.md

 ## Admin

 The admin routes used to do admin activity.
+These routes are only accessible by admin accounts.

 ### Get all users
 <span style="